 I will be regularly monitored and continue with maintenance nutrient IV’s, ketogenic diet, supplementation, regular exercise, good sleep, hydration, weekly detox, stress management, and sunshine.

 My Lichen Sclerosis is in full remission, no symptoms at all.
-I’ve dropped almost 70lbs.
+I’ve dropped almost 70lbs, 5 dress sizes, and 13% body fat.
 My skin is awesome, energy is good, I’m sleeping like a baby, and I feel amazing!
 My Hashimoto’s thyroiditis (TPO Antibodies) and general inflammation (CRP) are also improving.

 During treatment, I quit my big fancy, high-profile job and started HDC Digital.
 I now own my time, my stress levels are managed, and I’m earning more than I was working myself to death.
 My relationships are stronger than ever.
 I have developed a spiritual side that wasn’t there prior to my diagnosis.
 I’m living/loving life, helping others find the right combination of treatment solutions for them, and am so thankful.